BHASVIC-BeaRobb22/Connect4Project/README.md

 # Connect4Project

-node_modules file in gitignore -> when pulling from here use npm install to get it.
+node_modules folder is in gitignore as there are too many files to upload -> when pulling from the repo use npm install to acquire the node_modules folder